mintso/Cassandra/README.md

 # Research On Cassandra Database

 This repo is for course 7280.
 I choose Cassandra and research on it.
 The entire complete and formal report of my research result can be found in the file named "Research Report".
+You can also find screenshots of all the sample codes demonstrated below.

 I will elaborate on the following topics:
 1. Introduction.